 - Collects data on services each student receives

-The Student Support Coordinator works closely with school personnel and community agencies to learn about a wide range of programs, services, and enrichment opportunities that can benefit students.
-The Student Support Coordinator also works with school staff to develop creative ways to provide in‐school support for children.
-Some examples of the types of services to which the Student Support Coordinator can help connect your child include:
+The School Counselor works closely with school personnel and community agencies to learn about a wide range of programs, services, and enrichment opportunities that can benefit students.
+The School Counselor also works with school staff to develop creative ways to provide in‐school support for children.
+Some examples of the types of services to which the School Counselor can help connect your child include:

 - Before and after‐school programs